Key Stage 3

 Key Stage 5

-At Key Stage 5, we offer a BTEC National Diploma in Dance.
+At Key Stage 5, we offer a BTEC Extended Certificate in Dance.

 Choreography and performance are at the heart of our course.
 “Investigating Practitioners Work” helps our students develop analytical skills that are essential when studying Dance at university.
-“Developing Skills and Techniques for Live Performance”, “Final Live Performance to an Audience” and “Group Performance Workshop”, are assessed through live performances at internal and external events such as Breakout and Trinity Dance Festival.
-Through studying “Performing Arts in the Community” and “Individual Performance Commission” our students become our students become confident and mature choreographers, creating work for students in events such as House Performing Arts and for one of the many lower school Dance Companies.
-The work is then toured to local primary schools.
-Technique is refined through units on “Jazz Dance” and “Developing Contemporary Dance”.
-Students will be challenged with Cunningham, Graham, Horton and Release based techniques.
+“Developing Skills and Techniques for Live Performance” and “Group Performance Workshop”, are assessed through live performances at internal and external events such as Breakout and Trinity Dance Festival and include work in a variety of dance styles including contemporary and jazz.
+Technique is refined through “Developing Contemporary Dance” where students will be challenged with Cunningham, Graham, Horton and Release based techniques.
 Assessment for this course is predominantly practical and students will need to collect evidence of their work for a portfolio.

-This will include film and photographs of technique lessons, research, programmes from shows visited, etc. Students will also be set essays, research tasks and presentations.
+This portfolio will include film and photographs of technique lessons, progress logs, research, programmes from shows visited, etc. Students will also be set essays, research tasks and presentations.
 There will also be externally assessed units and this will be through practical work, portfolios and examinations.